Below, you'll find our FAQ, where we answer common questions and provide important information.

 Which documents are needed for a complete application as an exchange student?

 A partnership between your home university and us has to exist in order to apply for the exchange program.
-Please apply by submitting the following documents by email
+Please contact your Erasmus / International Office for more info.

 Which deadlines do I have to keep in mind?